zena7/zena7/README.md

 ### Hi there 👋

-I’m currently studying at [Rolling Scopes School](https://github.com/rolling-scopes-school)
+⚡ I’m currently studying at [Rolling Scopes School](https://github.com/rolling-scopes-school)

+🔭 I’m looking to collaborate on companies, where I can be effective

 Skills: JS / HTML / CSS